Rural Municipality of Grassy Creek No. 78: Government

 The RM of Grassy Creek No. 78 is governed by an elected municipal council and an appointed administrator that meets on the third Wednesday of every month.
 The reeve of the RM is Michael Sutter while its administrator is Kathy Collins.
 The RM's office is located in Shaunavon.
-The RM shares this office with the RM of Wise Creek.
+The RM shares this office with the RM of Wise Creek No. 77.